WEST MONOMOY NEIGHBORHOOD SURVEY, PH. 1

 PROJECT INFORMATION Funded by Community Preservation Committee through the Town of Nantucket.
-Project Period July 1, 2024 – June 30, 2025.
+Project Period July 1, 2024 – June 30, 2026.

 PIN Team Email pin@dcp.ufl.edu Town Contact Holly E. Backus, Preservation Planner hbackus@nantucket-ma.gov

 PROJECT SUMMARY The PIN Project Team will provide a Neighborhood Historic Context Statement and Reconnaissance-level documentation of approximately 250 properties constructed before 1976 within the neighborhood unit boundaries.
-West Monomoy is located just south of downtown Nantucket and contains parts of mid-eighteenth-century communities historically known as Guinea, New Guinea, and New Town.
+West Monomoy is located just south of downtown Nantucket and, for this survey project, contains parts of mid-eighteenth-century communities historically known as Guinea, New Guinea, and New Town.
 The area is associated with African, Cape Verdean, Portuguese, and Azorean residents and is densely settled with a mix of residential and commercial buildings constructed between the mid-eighteenth through the mid-twentieth century.
 The “Historic Properties Survey Plan,” provided for the Town by the Public Archaeology Laboratory, Inc. (PAL) in 2022, identified West Monomoy as a top priority neighborhood for survey due to its increased threats from demolition, redevelopment, and changes in land and property use.[1]
 This project will ensure that the area is properly documented by identifying contributing resources to the National Historic Landmark (NHL) and add the often-overlooked history of Black and immigrant community members to the overall historic context of Nantucket.

 TASK 1 The Project Team will provide a reconnaissance-level survey to document each building within the neighborhood boundary that was constructed prior to 1976.
 Each structure will be documented from the sidewalk through photographs and geolocated using GIS for the Town’s database.
 The team will use historic maps, deed records, and architectural evidence to provide each building with an approximate building date.
 The Project Team will be surveying the neighborhood Sunday, November 17- Tuesday, November 19, 2024.